 The next step in setting up the DVE is to assign tiles to DVEs, this will allow the user to place a number of tiles in one DVE to be used with the available DVE Models, or to spread the tiles across the 4 DVEs.
-To do this the user has to log back into the logical switcher, and then press the [USER CONFIG] button on the GUI.
+To do this the user has to log back into the logical switcher, and then touch the {USER CONFIG} button on the GUI.